OhadRevah/openshift-python-wrapper/README.md

 ##### ssh workers by fixture
-workers_ssh_executors fixture need to ssh the workers From the slave it will work since it used the default ssh key to connect To use non default key:
+workers_ssh_executors fixture need to ssh the workers From the executor it will work since it used the default ssh key to connect To use non default key:
 ```bash
 export HOST_SSH_KEY=path.to.ssh_key